 What are the career prospects?

 Most dental hygienists will work in general dental practices or within the public health service.
 The opportunity to teach or become involved in research exists with some further education.
 The opportunity to work abroad exists but may require you to sit some local examinations in the country of choice.
-Citizens of the EU who graduate from an EU dental school may practice anywhere in the EU, occasionally there is some paper work to be completed.
-Discussion are currently at an advanced stage in relation to dental hygienists practicing independently, this would widen the opportunity for the dental hygienist to work in the community especially in areas currently somewhat neglected such as hospital, hospice and institutional settings.
+Citizens of the EU who graduate from an EU dental school may practice anywhere in the EU (occasionally there is some paper work to be completed).
+Discussions are currently at an advanced stage in relation to dental hygienists practicing independently.
+This would widen the opportunity for the dental hygienist to work in the community especially in areas currently somewhat neglected such as hospital, hospice and institutional settings.

 How to apply:

 Check out the College Prospectus for entry requirements

 School leavers should apply through the C.A.O.

 Mature students (over 23 years) must apply through the CAO and directly to the Admissions Office in Trinity College

 Intake: 8 (4 CAO Applicants, 4 Mature Students)